miroslavveljanoski/acme-web-design/development-strategy.md

 Add media queries in order to make the website responsive

 ## Finishing Touches

+This user story was developed on a branch called `finishing-touches`

 - Write final, complete README:
   - [makeareadme.com](https://www.makeareadme.com/)